Marathi people: Personal names

 Marathi Hindus choose given names for their children from a variety of sources.
-They could be characters from Hindu mythological epics such as the Ramayana or Mahabharat, names of holy rivers such as Yamuna and Godavari, Hindu historical figures from Maratha or Indian history such as Chhatrapati Shivaji and Ashoka, Marathi varkari saints such as Tukaram, Dnyaneshwar, Janabai, popular characters from modern Marathi literature, names of fragrant flowers for girls (e.g. Bakul, Kamal/Kamla for lotus), senses such as Madhura for sweetness, precious metals such female name Suwarna for gold, heavenly bodies such as the Sun and the Moon, Vasant and Sharad for spring and autumn respectively, names of film stars (e.g. Amit after Amitabh Bachchan) or sportsmen, and after virtues (e.g.,Vinay for modesty).
+They could be characters from Hindu mythological epics such as the Ramayana or Mahabharat, names of holy rivers such as Yamuna and Godavari, Hindu historical figures from Maratha or Indian history such as Shivaji and Ashoka, Marathi varkari saints such as Tukaram, Dnyaneshwar, Janabai, popular characters from modern Marathi literature, names of fragrant flowers for girls (e.g. Bakul, Kamal/Kamla for lotus), senses such as Madhura for sweetness, precious metals such female name Suwarna for gold, heavenly bodies such as the Sun and the Moon, Vasant and Sharad for spring and autumn respectively, names of film stars or sportsmen, and after virtues (e.g. Vinay for modesty).
 Nicknames such as Bandu, Balu, Sonya and Pillu for males and Chhabu and Bebi for girls have been popular too.

 Surnames

 A large number of Maharashtrian surnames are derived by adding the suffix kar to the village from which the family originally hailed.
 For example, Junnarkar came from town of Junnar, Waghulkar comes from the town of Waghul.
 According to Bhandarkar, the tradition of using place name as the surname can be traced back to the Chalukya era in the 7th century.
 Names like Kumbhar, Sutar, Kulkarni, Deshpande, Deshmukh, Patil, Desai, and Joshi denote the family's ancestral trade, profession, or administrative role.

 Families of the historical Maratha chiefs use their clan name as their surname.
 Some of these are Jadhav, Bhosale, Chavan, Shinde, Shirke, More, Nimbalkar, Pawar, Masaram, Gharge-Desai (Deshmukh) and Ghatge.
-Members of the numerically largest Maratha Kunbi cultivator class among Marathi people have also adopted some of the Maratha clan names,either to indicate allegiance to the Maratha chief they served, or as an attempt at upward mobility.
+Members of the numerically largest Maratha Kunbi cultivator class among Marathi people have also adopted some of the Maratha clan names, either to indicate allegiance to the Maratha chief they served, or as an attempt at upward mobility.

-Honourifics and Suffixes
+Honorifics and suffixes

 Marathi people use various suffixes and prefixes with names.
-Most of these are intended as honourific when addressing older people, or people with authority.
+Most of these are intended as honorific when addressing older people, or people with authority.
 The common suffixes include bai, and sometimes tai for women, rao, and saheb for men.
 According to Sankhelia, the first use of the word, bai was in the 13th century.
-In modern times, the prefixes Shree for men, and Sau. for married women have become common.
+In modern times, the prefixes Shree for men, and Saubhagyavati (abbreviated as Sau) for married women have become common.

-Language and Literature
+Language and literature

 It has been noted by scholars that there is Dravidian influence in the development of the Marathi language.